 Partnering Organizations

-Inter-agency cooperation/collaboration and participation through use of facilities and equipment, as well as cooperative programming, is strongly encouraged.
+Interagency cooperation/collaboration and participation through use of facilities and equipment as well as cooperative programming is strongly encouraged.

 It is advised to obtain an MOU with each organization that will be partnering with the club.

-Process for updating this plan
+Process for Updating This Plan

 The Iowa 4-H SESS Policy and Procedures plan will be updated as an ongoing process, with current revisions communicated to all volunteer instructors, county, area, and state staff.